 Chemistry of Renewable Energy invites nonscience majors to engage in a topic that profoundly impacts our society.
 In this course, renewable (and non-renewable) energy sources are investigated from a scientific and critical point of view.
 We will study the fundamental scientific principles behind energy sources such as biofuels, solar, hydrogen, nuclear, and fossil fuels.
 Within this context, we shall explore the power and the limitations of the scientific method as well as the implications of our findings in political, social, economic, international, and ethical contexts.
 Students will have opportunities to reflect on their own attitudes towards energy usage and will engage in the local community.

 Designed for students with little or no background in college-level science, this course examines the basic molecular-level structures and transformations associated with what we eat and how we cook.
 Occasional demonstrations and tastings will highlight how chemistry informs both cooking technique as well as the sensory experience of eating.
 In addition, guest speakers drawn from the local food and agricultural communities will share their knowledge and expertise.
+Instructor Consent required for students who have completed CHEM 116.

 A comprehensive, one-semester introduction to the field of chemistry, stressing concepts and a semiquantitative understanding rather than detailed theory.
 Discussions include: chemical reactions, equations, and stoichiometry; atomic and molecular structure, chemical bonding, and molecular polarity; reactions in solutions, especially acid/base, redox, and precipitation; chemical energy including heat and enthalpy, entropy, free energy, and chemical equilibrium; electrochemical cells; the gas laws, liquids, intermolecular forces, and phase changes.
-Laboratory required
+Laboratory required.

 An in-depth look at the chemical phenomena that are at work in the world around us.
 Case studies are used to explore in further detail concepts first introduced in General Chemistry I. Discussions include: light, energy, and energy levels; electron configuration and the periodic table; bonding and bond energies; kinetics and reaction mechanisms; solubility and colligative properties; acid/base equilibria; and redox reactions.
 These chemical principles will be discussed in relation to environmental issues such as smog, acid rain, the greenhouse effect, the ozone hole; technologies such as lasers and semiconductors; and physiological phenomena such as pH regulation.
 Laboratory required.